St Vincent's School for the Blind, Liverpool, Lancashire

 The Liverpool Blind Asylum was founded in April 1841 by the Very Rev. Dr. Thomas Youens.
 The Asylum's first premises were in Islington district of Liverpool.
 It moved in 1851 to St Anne Street, then again in 1866 to 59 Brunswick Street.
 Its object was 'to afford to the Catholic blind an elementary education and instruction in those branches of industry which shall be found suitable to each pupil's capacity.'
 The Asylum could then accommodate nearly 200 adults and children.

 In June, 1899, the Catholic Bishop of Liverpool, Dr Whiteside, laid the foundation stone for a separate children's branch of the Asylum at Yew Tree Lane, Leyfield, West Derby, Liverpool.
 A report of the occasion recorded:

-As intimated by the report, the establishment was run by the Daughters of Charity of St Vincent de Paul who ran the establishment until the late 1990s.
+The Daughters of Charity of St Vincent de Paul continued to run the establishment until the late 1990s.

-The School is still in operation as part of the Catholic Blind Institute.
+The School now forms part of the Catholic Blind Institute.

 Except where indicated, this page () © Peter Higginbotham.
 Contents may not be reproduced without permission.